fourMs/MGT-python/musicalgestures/documentation/_pose.md

 #### Returns

-- `MgObject` - An MgObject pointing to the output video.
+- `MgVideo` - An MgVideo pointing to the output video.